Who We Are

 What To Expect

 At Hills Church, the atmosphere is always relaxed and casual.
-We typically start each service with a time of singing praise to God.
-Hills has a long tradition of training our young people in contemporary music and worship leading.
-We have several bands that each strive for excellence.
-The music can be upbeat and celebratory at the start.
-We also often have a quieter time to reflect to both personally and together enter into God’s presence.
+Each service typically begins with a time of singing praises to God.
+Hills Church has a long tradition of training young people in contemporary music and worship leading, with several bands striving for excellence.
+The music ranges from upbeat and celebratory to quieter moments of reflection, allowing everyone to personally and collectively enter into God’s presence.

-Young children and their teachers are then dismissed to attend our fun Hills Kids program.
-Following a time of prayer and announcements, someone will have prepared something inspirational from the Bible (usually one of our Pastors).
-This message usually lasts for about 20-30 minutes.
+After the worship time, young children and their teachers are dismissed to attend our engaging Hills Kids program.
+This is followed by a time of prayer and announcements.
+Then, one of our pastors or a guest speaker delivers an inspirational message from the Bible, which usually lasts about 20-30 minutes.

 What Is A Wesleyan?